devlinih/devlin-ihmacs/README.md

 functionality is implemented through the Python standard library (curses, regex).
 Most Linux and Unix distributions should have this installed.
 If you are on Windows with WSL, Devlin Ihmacs *should* run.
-If you are on native Windows, cry me a river 😿
+If you are on native Windows, sorry.

 ## Installation